What is Sanctions Screening?

 An essential, often overlooked step in the process is continuous monitoring.
 Regulations and sanctions lists are dynamic.
 Continuous monitoring can be done in real-time or periodically to ascertain compliance with ongoing due diligence obligations.

-However, performing sanctions screening and risk assessments only at the start of a business relationship is insufficient.
+However, performing sanctions check and risk assessments only at the start of a business relationship is insufficient.
 It should happen regularly throughout the customer relationship lifecycle.
 This is because sanctions statuses can change over time.
 A customer who was not a sanctioned party during onboarding or initial risk assessment might become one later.

 Politically exposed persons (PEPs) are high-risk individuals who hold a prominent public role or have a close association with such individuals.
 Due to their position and influence, PEPs pose a higher risk of being involved in bribery, corruption, money laundering, and other financial crimes.